Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 Here are some ideas on how to extend your work after you have finished the main tasks.
 If you have more ideas, please explain them in your issue/pull request.
 You can also discuss them with us during the exercise.

-Extensions to the VirtualBox task should be added to the existing VirtualBox issue in ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-virtual-machines) by adding a new comment under the original screenshot.
+Extensions to the VirtualBox task should be added to the existing VirtualBox issue in ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2526/exercise-virtual-machines) by adding a new comment under the original screenshot.
 For all other extensions, please create a new merge request in the corresponding repository.
 Please use meaningful titles for new merge requests and prefix them with "[`USERNAME`]" as for the other merge requests.

-### VirtualBox
+### VM: VirtualBox

-- Set up the SSH server on your Ubuntu VM and connect to the Guest from the Host.
+- Set up the SSH server on your VM and connect to the Guest from the Host.
 Take a screenshot when connected to your Guest system and add it to the issue with a short explanation what you see.
 - Install the Guest Additions and created a shared folder.
 Please also add a screenshot of that in the issue with a short explanation what you see.

-### Vagrant
+### VM: Vagrant

 - Use Vagrant to set up a box with Docker.
 - Publish a Vagrant box to Vagrant cloud.
 Please link to it in the issue.
     - Link the published repository in the issue
     - Please add all files (`Vagrantfile` etc.) that you have used to set up this box and shortly describe which commands you have used to do so.

-### Docker
+### Containers: Docker/Apptainer

 - Publish a [Docker base image](https://docs.docker.com/build/building/base-images/) to DockerHub.
     - Link the published DockerHub repository in the issue.
     - Please add all files (`Dockerfile` etc.) that you have used to set up this container and shortly describe which commands you have used to do so.

-### Singularity

 - Rebuild the Docker container as an [Apptainer container](https://apptainer.org/docs/user/latest/).
-Create a new merge request for this in the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/exercise-containers).
-Please choose the `Singularity` label when creating the merge request.
+Create a new merge request for this in the GitLab repository ["Exercise Containers"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2526/exercise-containers).
+Please choose the `Apptainer` label when creating the merge request.
-    - **Important:** only add the Singularity recipe to the merge request, and not the container file.
+    - **Important:** only add the Apptainer recipe to the merge request, and not the container image file.